qzhuae/MarkdownNotes/ELEC5470Project.md

 Sparsity => Low-rank matrix

-Convex surrogate nuclear norm, [Remember something in class about, this solution being the same as low rank solution]
+Convex surrogate nuclear norm, [Remember something in class about, this relaxed solution being the same as low rank solution, I think it is proved by duality]

+**Trend Estimation**
+Trend can be locally estimated using polynomial.
+This polynomial is sometimes subject to abrupt changes over a longer period of observations.

+Based on Lasso, KIM, Koh, Boyd proposed l-1 trend filtering